 Buñuel at his best.
 My first exposure to this film was through the Modern Film Scripts series, which was more than enough to entice me into its world.

-I agree with Greta Garbo.
-Give me back my Beast!
+I agree with Marlene Dietrich.
+Give me back my beautiful Beast!

 De Palma at his most duplicitous.
 The film that showed he had studied the Master well and had a few tricks of his own up his sleeves.

 Just about any Kurosawa film could go in this slot, but I have to tip my hat to this killer noir.

 Lang was one of the few directors who made masterpieces in the both silent age and the sound era.
 M proves that, with his first sound film, he had thoroughly thought through what he could do with it.